Seared Wild Salmon with Wilted Greens and Ancient Grains

 1/2 cup savory vegetable stock or high-quality store-bought stock

 2 pounds wild-caught salmon fillet with skin on

 4 cups packed spinach or other wilting green, well rinsed with some water still clinging to the leaves

 3 or 4 fresh basil leaves, torn into pieces

 1 tablespoon extra-virgin olive oil

-Combine the grains and beans with the stock in a saucepan.
-Bring to a simmer over medium heat.
-Cook, uncovered, for 6 to 8 minutes, or until most of the stock evaporates.
-Stir in the tomatoes.
-Season to taste with salt and pepper.
+- Cook the grains and beans: combine the barley, faro, and beans with the stock in a saucepan.
+Bring to a simmer over medium heat and cook, uncovered, for 6 to 8 minutes, or until most of the stock evaporates.
+Stir in the tomatoes and season to taste with salt and pepper.
 Set aside, covered, to keep warm.

 You can serve this family-style by mounding the grains in the center of a platter and placing the spinach around the grains.
 Top with the salmon fillets and drizzle with olive oil.